 When there is no heating operation or when the flow temperature in the system is lower, the exchanger charging pump is switched on immediately.
-If the temperature currently measured at sensor SF1 is reached at sensor VF, the storage tank charging pump is switched on.
+If the temperature currently measured at sensor SF1 is reached at sensor VF, or after three minutes at the latest, the storage tank charging pump is switched on.

 If a storage tank thermostat is used, the storage tank charging pump is switched on when the temperature T = Charging temperature - 5 °C is reached at sensor VF.

-Instead of the DHW temperature parameter, the Charging temperature can be adjusted as the absolute value at the rotary switch if a storage tank thermostat is used.
+Note: Instead of the DHW temperature parameter, the Charging temperature can be adjusted as the absolute value at the rotary switch if a storage tank thermostat is used.